Skip to main content

 Use our Book Finder tool to create your own customized list of fiction and nonfiction books.

 Search through more than 5,000 books on Reading Rockets — by author, illustrator, age, genre, format, and topic.
-Book Finder also makes it easy to discover diverse titles.
+Book Finder also makes it easy to discover titles about diversity in our community.

 Young girl looking at camera with blackboard full of science chalk drawings behind her